-Dr. Malte Engel has several years of teaching experience with courses on critical reasoning.
-He studied philosophy, psychology and English literature and obtained his PhD in a neuroscience graduate programme.
+Malte Engel studied philosophy, psychology and obtained a PhD in a neuroscience graduate programme.

 Rationale for course (why is this course of interest for the PRBB staff?)

 Scientists have to give arguments in many different contexts: in their publications, in grant applications, in lab meetings and in conference presentations.
 Nevertheless, the bases for convincing and strong arguments are not always fully clear to them.
 Logic provides extremely helpful tools for scientists to develop their arguments in a coherent, well-structured and convincing way.
 The course introduces the most important concepts of logic: premises and conclusions of arguments, validity and soundness of arguments, deductive vs. inductive reasoning, common types of inferences and fallacies.
 The idea of the course is to use these concepts as a toolbox which provides useful techniques for everyday scientific work.
 The participants learn how to reconstruct arguments from scientific texts, how to give well-structured and logically valid arguments, and how to avoid misunderstandings.